The Origins of Off-Centre Massive Black Holes in Dwarf Galaxies: Introduction

 \section{Introduction}

 Observational evidence has been mounting for the existence of massive black holes (MBHs) in dwarf galaxies, which inform our understanding of MBH-host galaxy scaling relations as well as provide clues to the origins of supermassive black hole (SMBH) seeds.
-These MBH candidates have been discovered in several ways including via X-rays \citep{Pardo16,Baldassare17,Mezcua18,Birchall20}, broad and narrow emission lines \citep{Reines13,Moran14,Dickey19,Cann20}, infrared emission \citep{Satyapal14}, nuclear variability \citep{Baldassare18, Lira20}, radio emission \citep{Mezcua19,Reines20}, and masers \citep{Zaw20}.
+These MBH candidates have been discovered in several ways including via X-rays \citep{Pardo16,Baldassare17,Mezcua18,Birchall20}, broad and narrow emission lines \citep{Reines13,Moran14,Chilingarian18,Dickey19,Cann20}, infrared emission \citep{Satyapal14}, nuclear variability \citep{Baldassare18, Lira20}, radio emission \citep{Mezcua19,Reines20}, and masers \citep{Zaw20}.
 As the number of candidates increases, one can begin to compile a sample and determine whether overall these these lower--mass counterparts of massive galaxies fall on the same scaling relations, such as $M_{\rm BH}-\sigma$, $M_{\rm BH}-M_{\rm bulge}$, and $M_{\rm BH}-M_{\rm star}$.
-Early efforts portend that the relation does not change as masses decrease \citep{Baldassare20}, though there are outliers \citep[e.g.][]{Zaw20} and the scatter is large.
+While some efforts portend that the $M_{\rm BH}-\sigma$ relation does not change as masses decrease \citep{Baldassare20}, others find evidence of a low-mass downturn of the $M_{\rm BH}-M_{\rm bulge}$ relation \citep{Graham15,Mezcua17}.
 See \citet{Greene20} for a thorough review on this topic.

 MBHs in dwarf galaxies are not always straightforward to detect, however.
 In our prior work, \citet{Bellovary19} found that approximately half of MBHs in simulated dwarf galaxies are not located in the nuclear regions of their galaxies.
 This result was confirmed observationally by \citet{Reines20}, who executed a radio survey of 111 dwarf galaxies detected in FIRST.
 Of their sample of dwarf galaxies with compact radio sources consistent with AGN activity, approximately half are off-center. \citet{Mezcua20} also show evidence for off-center AGN activity in dwarfs, as indicated by spatially resolved emission lines.